QTechTheory/VQD/TrappedIon/README.md

 - Physical move: split two combined qubits (physically means splitting the created sub-zone with Comb); both qubits must be sitting inside the same zone.
 This is required before moving the ion around.
 $$\mathtt{Splz_{q_1,q_2}[node]}$$

-- Physical move: shuttling the ions linearly to destination zone **dzone**.
+- Physical move: shuttling the ions linearly to the destination zone **dzone**.
 All ions must be sitting inside the same zone.
 The move is linear, there is no ions in the path.
 $$\mathtt{Shutl_{q_1,q_2,q_3,...}[node, dzone]}$$

 - Doing nothing; remember it will introduce passive noise